Plymouth Meeting, Pennsylvania: Attractions

 The historic Plymouth Friends Meetinghouse, built in 1708, is located within the town.

 Plymouth Meeting is home to the Plymouth Meeting Mall, which has AMC Theatres adjacent to it, as well as dining and entertainment spots.
-The largest Whole Foods Market in the Philadelphia area opened on January 12, 2010.
 Boscov's, Burlington, Dick's Sporting Goods, Michaels, and Edge Fitness serve as the anchor stores to the mall.

 Institutions

-Plymouth Meeting lies in both Plymouth and Whitemarsh townships.
-The term Plymouth Meeting generally refers to most of Plymouth Township, as the township's ZIP code is congruent with that of Plymouth Meeting.
-The Plymouth Meeting post office, however, is actually located just outside Plymouth Township within Whitemarsh Township.
-The entire area is generally referred to as "Plymouth Whitemarsh", as is the high school.
+Plymouth Meeting spans both Plymouth Township and Whitemarsh Township.
+The term "Plymouth Meeting" generally refers to the eastern section of Plymouth Township, although Plymouth Meeting Post Office is located on the Whitemarsh Township side of the border.
+The border area between the townships is also referred to as "Plymouth Whitemarsh," a name used by the local high school.

-La Salle University maintains a satellite campus in Plymouth Meeting.
+La Salle University previously maintained a satellite campus in Plymouth Meeting, offering M.B.A. and Clinical-Counseling Psychology M.A. classes at the Metroplex Corporate Center.
+This location ceased operations as of December 2024.

-Villanova University maintains its baseball facilities on the grounds of the Greater Plymouth Township Community Center at Villanova Ballpark at Plymouth.
-The park has a walking trail, sand volleyball courts, indoor basketball and a swimming pool.
-Concerts are held in the summer, as well as a bocce league.
+Villanova University maintains its baseball facilities on the grounds of the Greater Plymouth Community Center at Villanova Ballpark at Plymouth.
+The park features a walking trail, sand volleyball courts, indoor basketball courts, and a swimming pool.
+Concerts are held in the summer, and a bocce league is active.

-Plymouth Meeting is the home of Odyssey Fastpitch Softball, a competitive girls travel/tournament softball organization.
+Plymouth Meeting is home to Odyssey Fastpitch Softball, a competitive girls' travel/tournament softball organization that fields teams in the 16U and 18U age groups.
+The organization is based in Montgomery County, Pennsylvania.

 Plymouth Township has an extensive park system, including the Greater Plymouth Community Center and 11 parks comprising approximately 149 acres.
 East Plymouth Valley Park is also located there.

 Education

-The Colonial School District maintains its headquarters just south of Plymouth Meeting in Whitemarsh Township.
+The Colonial School District covers all portions of the CDP.
+It maintains its headquarters just south of Plymouth Meeting in Whitemarsh Township.
 Colonial is regarded as one of the top school districts in the state with consistently high standardized testing results.
 The two townships share a high school with the borough of Conshohocken.

 Holy Rosary Regional Catholic School is the area Catholic school.
-It was formed in 2012 by the merger of Epiphany of Our Lord School in Plymouth Meeting, Our Lady of Victory in East Norriton, and St. Titus in Norristown.
+It was formed in 2012 by the merger of Epiphany of Our Lord School in Plymouth Meeting, Our Lady of Victory in East Norriton Township, and St. Titus in Norristown.